Follow us on social

 Relying on these toothless tools will cripple America’s ability to fight malign foreign influence in the U.S. Authoritarian countries stand to benefit most from this lack of enforcement.
 Not only do they lead the way in lobbying activities, but some of the biggest spenders on foreign influence under FARA are regimes like China, Saudi Arabia, and Qatar.
 And, that’s just the funding that’s been reported.
 Under Bondi’s new guidelines, firms worried about the reputational risks of working with an abusive despotic client — like the firms that cut ties with Saudi Arabia after the murder of Jamal Khashoggi — will now have a perverse incentive to simply avoid registering altogether.
 Bondi’s guidance effectively gives them the green light to keep all their influence off the books.

-If the Trump Administration wants to live up to its slogan of putting “America First” the very least they can do is defend America from foreign meddling.
+If the Trump administration wants to live up to its slogan of putting “America First” the very least it can do is defend America from foreign meddling.
 President Trump and Attorney General Bondi should rescind this guidance and put America first by defending it from covert foreign influence.

 Top photo credit: Pam Bondi speaks on the day of her swearing in ceremony as U.S. Attorney General, at the White House in Washington, U.S., February 5, 2025.
 REUTERS/Kent Nishimura